 When a blade needs sharpening or replacement take the lawn mower to an authorized Honda servicing dealer.
-Or, if you have a torque wrench, you can remove and install a blade yourself (see pages 56 - 57).
+Or, if you have a torque wrench, you can remove and install the blade(s) yourself (see pages 56 - 57).

 Check that the blade bolts are tight (see page 57).